 But his book challenges assumptions about the value of football when high schools budget for extra-curricular activities.

-“We no longer live in an industrial economy that required workers to be physically fit, unquestionably obedient and able to methodically perform the manual tasks required for an assembly line,” he writes.
+“We no longer live in an industrial economy that requires workers to be physically fit, unquestionably obedient, and able to methodically perform the manual tasks required for an assembly line,” he writes.

-“But somewhere along the line,” Gerdy writes, “we have come to believe that sports is the only extracurricular activity through which such characteristics are taught.”
+“But somewhere along the line,” Gerdy writes, “we have come to believe that sports are the only extracurricular activity through which such characteristics are taught.”